Thursday, July 17, 2025

 Although the smartphone was introduced in the 1990s, it gained widespread popularity only in 2007.
 Previous phones, known in Uganda as Amapesa had keypads and could only connect to a diluted version of the internet.
 However, with the introduction of the iPhone, large touchscreens could navigate websites in the same way that desktop computers do.
 Today, smartphones have become such a significant part of our lives that many people cannot imagine living without them.

-A growing number of smartphone users consume news and information on their devices and prefer to be on social media platforms during news broadcasts on television and radio.
+A growing number of these mobile device owners consume news and information on them and prefer to be on social media platforms during news broadcasts on television and radio.
 Insights from several individuals were gathered through interviews conducted on May 7, 2022.
 For example, when I asked how the smartphone has changed his life, one SafeBoda rider said in Luganda, translated to English:

 We get news quickly, as you know.
 When something happens, you will already know about it by the time you see it on TV Then there are quick warnings.
 By the time you hear it on the radio, you've already received the warning and are aware.
 Before you even leave the house, you will be aware that this and that could occur at any time.

-Smartphones have changed the way people get entertained.
+These communication devices have changed the way people get entertained.
 Before the internet, most people only watched videos if they had a television or went to the cinema.
-Today, they can watch their favourite comedies and music videos on their smartphone.
+Today, they can watch their favourite comedies and music videos on these distraction slabs.
 This is evidenced by the above-mentioned SafeBoda rider when he said:

 There's comedy, music, and new songs, all of which we get quickly.
 We receive timely updates.

-Smartphones have become the most popular devices for online shopping.
+These pocket computers have become the most popular devices for online shopping.
 Three people I interviewed said one can order something online, and they will bring it to you while you are seated, going about your business.
 One of them stated that he did online businesses and trading.
 He was able to transfer funds through online platforms.
-Two of them mentioned how smartphones helped them save money on transportation.
+Two of them mentioned how these handsets helped them save money on transportation.

-The rise of the smartphone has pushed digital marketing into the mainstream.
-An increasing number of people have chosen to use smartphones to advertise their products.
+The rise of these digital interfaces has pushed digital marketing into the mainstream.
+An increasing number of people have chosen to use these units to advertise their products.
 One businessman that I interviewed said:

 I’ve also been able to advertise online via Facebook, Twitter, and sometimes Instagram, because I always post my business.
 I have a winery.
 I always post my new things that are coming in